bytebl33d/bytebl33d.github.io/writeups/hackthebox/machines/university.md

 ![](/assets/images/writeups/university/BH.png)

-Drop `GMSAPasswordReader.exe`, tell it to target "GMSA-PClient01$", and it hands over every hash flavor — RC4, AES128, AES256, DES.
+Drop `GMSAPasswordReader.exe`, tell it to target "GMSA-PClient01$", and it hands over every hash flavor.
+RC4, AES128, AES256, DES.
 The RC4 hash is all we need for the next step.

 ```console
 PS C:\tmp> .\GMSAPasswordReader.exe --AccountName "GMSA-PCLIENT01$"